osisoft/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ## Getting Help

 The Edgecmd application provides a 'Help' utility.
-For general instructions about how to use the Edgecmd application, type:
+For general instructions on how to use the Edgecmd application, type:

 ```
 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Help